davetang/onemanarmy/README.md

 expressing the same thing in two different places, possibly in two totally different ways.

+### Orthogonality

+Orthogonality is a critical concept that can help produce systems that are easy to design, build, test, and extend.
+In geometry, two lines are orthogonal if they meet at right angles, such as the axes on a graph.
+In vector terms, the two lines are _independent_.

+In computing, the term is associated with a kind of independence or decoupling.
+Two or more things are orthogonal if changes in one of not affect any of the others.
+In a well-designed system, the database code will be orthogonal to the user interface: changing one will not affect the other.

+Non-orthogonal systems are inherently more complex to change and control.
+When components of any system are highly interdependent, there is no such thing as a local fix.

 ## Linux administration

 * [Linux networking](https://github.com/davetang/learning_linux/blob/main/networking.md)